straysheep-dev/straysheep-dev.github.io/docs/blog/posts/wazuh-tailscale.md

   - ansible
 ---

-# Wazuh all your things with Tailscale
+# :material-server-security: Wazuh all your things with Tailscale

 This guide shows you how to get a Wazuh instance running over Tailscale on both Windows and Linux, using Sysmon(+forLinux), auditd, and all the tweaks you'll want to get started.
 This is ideal for a low resource, low budget, or lab scenario.
 You could eventually migrate this Wazuh data to a distributed cluster (proxmox), or real hardware if you grow with it.